Deryn E. Fogg

 Other Academic and Professional Service

-2008 Award juries: Strem Award in Pure or Applied Inorganic Chemistry; Alcan Award; Clara Benson Award (CSC)
+2008 Canadian Society for Chemistry Award juries: Strem Award in Pure or Applied Inorganic Chemistry; Alcan Senior Award in Inorganic Chemistry; Clara Benson Award

-2006−08 Steering Committee, Inorganic Chemistry Undergraduate research Exchange program.
-Commissioned ICE in 2004; see end.
+2006-08 Steering Committee, Inorganic Chemistry Undergraduate research Exchange program.
+Commissioned ICE in 2004 as Chair of the Inorganic Division of the Canadian Society for Chemistry

 2005-08 Associate Director, Center for Catalysis Research and Innovation